 Available to stream on Amazon Prime.

 One simply cannot write a column about great schlock without acknowledging the infamous Cannon Films.
-The now-defunct studio’s illustrious catalogue of trash could constitute a fascinating column of its own.
+The now-defunct studio’s illustrious catalog of trash could constitute a fascinating column of its own.
 Alas, I was forced (for now) to choose a single entry.
 That film would be the lurid 1985 masterpiece Death Wish 3, an uncanny work of action sleaze and a showcase for Charles Bronson’s black hole of charisma.